daupawar/MvpDagger2/README.md

 # MvpDagger2

 -Sample Android app i use as a reference for new Android projects.
-Inprired by [ribot](https://github.com/ribot/android-boilerplate) projet.
+Inprired by [ribot](https://github.com/ribot/android-boilerplate) project.

 Libraries and tools included: